 MATERIALS AND METHODS

 The knowledge test was framed as per methodology outlined by Edwards (1957).
 It comprised of various questions graded in difficulty from very easy to very hard by known steps or intervals’ referred to as scale items or test items (Garret, 1966).
-On the basis of information obtained from various sources such as including literature reviews, research articles, subject matter experts, discussions with advisory committee members, field extension personnel, and academicians the test items were made.
+On the basis of information obtained from various sources such as literature reviews, research articles, subject matter experts, field extension personnel, and academicians, the test items were framed.
 74 items were selected according to the criteria led by Edwards (1957) encompassing major areas of calf management and feeding practices.
 The selected items were tailored to match the comprehension level of dairy farmers.
-A preliminary knowledge test comprising 74 items was developed and administered to the farmers for item analysis, with the aim of identifying and eliminating non-relevant or weak items.
+A preliminary knowledge test comprising 74 items was developed and administered to the non sample farmers for item analysis, with the aim of identifying and eliminating non-relevant or weak items.
 Knowledge check was administered to 36 dairy farmers of Barnala district (non-sample area).
 A correct reply for the items result in one score and a zero score for the incorrect one.
 Correct key was ascertained in consultation with the literature and specialists.
 Therefore, the total number of correct responses given by an individual represented their knowledge score, with the possible range of scores spanning from 0 to 74.

 The analysis of the items was done using both the difficulty and discrimination indices.
 This process typically provides two key metrics: the item difficulty index and the item discrimination index.
-A total of 36 respondents were divided into six equal groups, arranged in descending order based on their individual test scores.
+For calculating discrimination index, 36 respondents were divided into six equal groups, arranged in descending order based on their individual test scores.
 These groups were labelled G1 through G6.
 For the purpose of item analysis, the middle groups (G3 and G4) were excluded.
 Only the four extreme groups—those with the highest and lowest scores—were used to calculate the difficulty and discrimination indices.
 The ranges of scores obtained by the four selected groups of respondent were as follows: G1 (23-15), G2 (25-23), G5 (41-35) & G6 (50-42).

 The item difficulty index indicates the level of difficulty of a particular question.
 It was calculated as the percentage of incorrect responses received for each item.
 This was calculated by using the formula: